skip to main content

 Those students whose school based Section 504 Team evaluation indicates the student meets the federal guidelines regarding eligibility for an access plan will have a Section 504 accommodation plan developed.
 The plan specifies the nature of the impairment, the major life activity affected by the impairment, accommodations necessary to provide access based on the student’s needs, various settings the plan is required, and the person(s) responsible for implementing the plan.

-Any student who is suspected of needing a Section 504 accommodation plan by a parent, staff, or the student themself should be referred to their school’s Section 504 Administrative Building coordinator to set up an eligibility meeting.
+Any student who is suspected of needing a Section 504 accommodation plan by a parent, staff, or the student themself should be referred to their school’s Section 504 Administrative Building Coordinator to set up an eligibility meeting.

 If a parent or student is dissatisfied with decisions regarding their/their child’s identification, evaluation and/or educational placement/program, they may request a: